 When the dialog closes, the Living Area label will display again.

-If it does not, try the steps below:
+If it does not, try the second method listed below.

 - In floor plan view, click on an exterior wall to select it.

 Using one of the resize edit handles at either end of the wall, detach it from one of the other exterior walls that it is connected to.
 By opening the enclosed room area, the living area calculation will be forced to update.